nerasan/smatch/readme.md

 * GET /matches/new - new (read) - shows form to make a new match result -- DONE
 * POST /matches - create (create) - creates a match with the POST payload (form) data -- DONE
 * GET /matches/:id - show (read) - list information about a specific match (i.e. /matches/1) -- is this needed?
-* GET /matches/edit/:id - edit (read) - shows a form for editing a specific match (i.e. /matches/edit/1)
+* GET /matches/edit/:id - edit (read) - shows a form for editing a specific match (i.e. /matches/edit/1) -- DONE
-* PUT /matches/:id - update (update) - updates the data for a specific match (i.e. /matches/1)
+* PUT /matches/:id - update (update) - updates the data for a specific match (i.e. /matches/1) -- DONE
 * DELETE /matches/:id - destroy (delete) - deletes the match with the specified id (i.e. /matches/1)

 #### To-Do